Zip Tour grand opening April 5 and 6

 For more information about South Bellevue Community Center, Eastgate Park or the Bellevue Challenge Course, call 425-452-4240 or email firstname.lastname@example.org.

-For more information about the zip tour construction, visit the project web page or contact Scott Vander Hyden- project coordinator, at 425-452-4169 or email@example.com.
+For more information about the zip tour construction, contact Scott Vander Hyden- project coordinator, at 425-452-4169 or email@example.com.

 Return to News Release Index